rubenrabb01/Modeling-MacFish-database/Horizontal range (II) (Imputed TS data).md

 ```
 ![Horiz_range](/Plots/Horiz_range_II_imputed_4.png "Horiz_range")

-From the most frequent interaction _day_length x body_size_ we need to highlight that:
+From the most frequent interaction _day_length x body_size_ there is to highlight that:
   - The predicted horizontal range is highest when body size is 700-800 cm and day length is inferior to 9
   - On the other hand, horizontal range is lowest when body size is smaller than 500 cm or between 1500-1600 almost independently of day length